 Netreo’s efforts in providing monitoring and management tools and technologies has been driven and guided by the demanding goal of providing a usable and extensible single pane of glass to its users and customers.
 Our OmniCenter product includes an “At-a-Glance” interface that offers multiple overview options carefully crafted to put all necessary information into individual views, without causing user overload.
 Our navigation is designed so that clicking any problem or issue in an at-a-glance view takes you to the information needed to fix things in a single click.
 In addition to a wide assortment of pre-configured views, OmniCenter permits users to construct custom dashboards, using customizable “widgets” so that they see only the information they want on display.
 OmniCenter includes far-ranging APIs designed to integrate OmniCenter data into Intranet or portal applications, trouble ticketing, and security management consoles and environments.
 Likewise, those same APIs may be used to integrate “silo” management products into OmniCenter’s alerting and incident-management engine.

 We don’t think the single pane of glass is a myth, and we’d be glad to show you some dashboards – or help you build your own – to prove it to you.
-Check out our free trial, and see for yourself.
+Request a demo, and see for yourself.